SystemSpace/Compendium/compendium.rst

   It's gonna be hard, as we have no clue how Life actually works, so we don't know how matter is assembled from Aurora either.

+You referred to three different kinds of energy derived from Aurora: shi/sj (life energy), chi/chj (magic energy) and tsu (other energy).
+What exactly does tsu include, electricity/radiation etc. or something completely different?
+  It's mainly just used as a category for most other types of energy (including but not limited to electricity, matter energy, force, etc.), often its broken down int more specific types (such as ts-eba for electricity-types).

+Can chi/chj be changed into other types of energy like electricity?
+  Yes, although energy will be lost that way.

+You said before that shapeshifting requires a fuckton of energy.
+Are you referring to whatever the equivalent of ATP is, or is it some form of Aurora?
+  Usually this is expressed in Chj.

 TSUKI and its Subsidiaries